• Skip to primary navigation

 For a flavorful dish like Irish stew, you'd want to serve something light, like cheesy popovers.

-They are light rolls made from Yorkshire pudding-like egg batter.
+They are light rolls made from Yorkshire pudding-like egg batter - try popover side dish ideas and variations for sweet and savory twists.

 You can make popovers in a popover pan or muffin tins.